Fresno California, USA Travel Guide

 Valley Fever (Coccidioidomycosis)

 This fungal infection comes from airborne spores in arid soil, endemic to California's Central Valley.
-Avoid dusty areas, especially during windy conditions or construction.
+Avoid dusty areas, especially during windy circumstances or construction.
 Symptoms often mimic the flu.
 Seek medical attention if you experience persistent flu-like symptoms after visiting the region.

 Tap water in Fresno is safe to drink.
 Food hygiene standards in licensed businesses are generally high.